oatlog/oatlog/doc/report/main.typ

     ),
   ),
   caption: [Illustration on how e-graphs deduplicate usages of equivalent computations.
 The left
-    side is an expression DAG while the right side is a pseudo-e-graph with a `union` node to avoid duplicating the addition.],
+    side is an expression DAG while the right side is a pseudo-e-graph #footnote[Interestingly, acyclic e-graphs actually do rely on `union` nodes @acyclic_egraphs.] with a `union` node to avoid duplicating the addition @acyclic_egraphs.],
   placement: auto,
 ) <fig_intro_baby_egraph>